Four Seasons Tenure

 Each week, three trucks arrive on Avenue George V loaded with flowers direct from growers in Amsterdam, some of whom produce just for the George V. Many flowers gain instant popularity by appearing in Leatham’s displays – for instance, the vanda orchid, whose producer in Holland is now “booming.”
 Meanwhile, the Hotel’s flower budget has remained steady throughout Leatham’s tenure as Artistic Director.
 “We respect the budget,” he says.
 “We don’t go crazy.”

 Jeff Leatham’s creativity and influence go well beyond Four Seasons.
 He counts Tina Turner, Oprah Winfrey, Madonna, Kylie Minogue, Suzy Menkes and His Holiness the Dalai Lama among clients.
 He has designed events for Windsor Castle and the Château de Versailles and he arrayed flowers for the 2010 wedding of Chelsea Clinton and Marc Mezvinsky.
 Vases that Leatham fashioned for Daum crystal are in the permanent collection of the Dallas Museum of Art and were on display at the opening of MoMa New York.
-He collaborates with DIA Art and amFAR as well as with the luxury brands Louis Vuitton, Gucci and Hermès, the last in styling an exclusive Rolls Royce Phantom for the George V. He also recently opened a design atelier in New York City.
+He collaborates with DIA Art and amFAR as well as with the luxury brands Louis Vuitton, Gucci and Hermès, the last in styling an exclusive Rolls Royce Phantom for the George V.

 Is all of the above too much for one Artistic Director?
 Non!
 “Whether at the George V or outside the Hotel, everything I do is on a Four Seasons level,” he says, adding, “I’ve had an amazing career and I owe it all to Four Seasons.
 I’ll be here until the end.”
 Beautiful.